 git config --gloabl user.email "[email protected]"

---global from above command and run from your repository directory.
+--globalfrom the above command and run it from your repository directory.